driver-bail/Base-Scope/README.md

 - contracts/
   Solidity contracts deployed to Base Sepolia for testnet validation:
-  - your_contract.sol — minimal contract used to validate deployment and verification flow
-  - your_contract.sol — simple stateful contract for interaction testing
-  - your_contract.sol — lightweight contract used for read-only query validation
+  - ERC20.sol — contract implementing weighted voting using ERC20 tokens, allowing token claims, voting on issues with a quorum requirement, and managing token-based voting with custom error handling
+  - ERC721.sol — contract for minting and sharing Haiku NFTs, with unique haiku validation, ERC721 token functionality, and custom error handling for duplicate haikus and ownership checks

 - package.json
   Dependency manifest including Coinbase SDKs and 2–5 repositories from the Base GitHub organization.